TheGrimsey/bevy_world_seed/README.md

-# Terrain Deformation with Splines in Bevy.
+# Terrain Deformation with Splines & Shapes in Bevy.

 This uses a spline to flatten terrain (as one would with a road).
 The terrain heightmap is updated every `500ms`.